jakeru/kanata-conf/README.md

 ## To Do list

-- Get Copy and Paste keys to work.
 - Move tab to a more easy accessible location.
+- Fix the eacute symbol.